techy-robot/wakapi-anyide/README.md

 wakapi-anyide is not integrated with your editor.
 It can only guess what you are doing through file changes.
 As such, it may sometimes pick up generated files.

+By default, any directory beginning with `.` will be untracked.
+You cannot change this.

 ### Binary files

 wakapi-anyide can track binary files with `files.exclude_binary_files = false`.